ComPWA/compwa.github.io/docs/develop.md

 ### Documentation preview

-You can quickly build the documentation from the root directory of any of the repositories with the command:
+You can quickly build the documentation with the command:

 ```shell
 tox -e doc